bretlowery/flan/readme.md

 FLAN is a Python 3.x utility that creates one or more fake Apache or NGINX log files with fake entries based on a real-world "template" access.log file that you provide it.

-I needed a way to test some systems that cosume access.log entries in an environment where:
+I needed a way to test some systems that consume access.log entries in an environment where:

 1. Volume/scale was  high (millions of users/sessions);
 2. Production access.logs were protected with limited access for obvious reasons;